SpellarBot/Composer-Guide/putting-gates-to-use/basic-circuit-identities.md

 And there we have it: we've turned around the controlled-NOT.
 All that is needed is a Hadamard on both qubits before and after.

-The rest of this subsection is dedicated to another explantion of how to turn around a CX, with a bit more math and some different insight.
+The rest of this subsection is dedicated to another explanation of how to turn around a CX, with a bit more math and some different insight.
 Feel free to skip over it.

 Here is another way to write the CX gate